 Small business failures:

 Every year, thousands of entrepreneurs set up new businesses.
 They enter into business with a hope of success, however; they face constant challenges and a lot of fear of business failures.
 According to the Bureau of Labor Statistics, about 20 percent of small businesses fail in the first year, and about 50 percent of small business failures take place in their fifth year.

 There are also several economic factors behind business failures, but yet, the rate of failure is fairly consistent from year to year.

-It is important to note that the facts are different when we look at the business failure rate, industry by industry.
+It is important to note that the facts are different when we look at the small business failure rate, industry by industry.

 According to CB Insights analysis of 101 startups polls, here are the top reasons why businesses fail.